carlsmith/htme/README.md

 ##  Installation

 HTME is a single file that only depends on the Python Standard Library.
-You just copy the file into your project and it is ready to go (like Bottle or jQuery).
+You can just copy the file into your project or library and you are good to go.

 HTME will always be released as a single file without any third party deps, so you can always upgrade it by just updating your copy of the file with a